Liogl/case-interview-prep/README.md

 Communicate Clearly: Clearly explain your thought process, analyses, and recommendations.
 Good consultants can break down complex ideas into understandable pieces.

 Be Structured in Your Response: Use a top-down communication style.
-Start with the answer (your recommendation) and then provide the supporting arguments.
+Start with the answer (your recommendation) and then provide the supporting arguments (about 2-3).

 Engage in a Conversation: Case interviews are meant to be interactive.
 Engage with the interviewer, ask questions, and bounce ideas off them.